 x Mangave 'Macho Mocha'

-x Mangave 'Macho Mocha' is a rosette-forming plant up to 6 feet (1.8 m) wide, with fleshy, gray-green leaves densely covered with brown-purple spots.
-These spots are so thick toward the tip of the leaves that the entire surface is a brown-purple color.
-The thick, reddish flower stalk rises from the middle of the plant much in the manner of an Agave.
-Plants remain solitary until flowering at which time several new plants will emerge from below the older rosette.
+×Mangave 'Macho Mocha' is a fast-growing succulent that forms rosettes of fleshy gray-green leaves densely covered with brown-purple spots.
+The rosettes grow up to 6 feet (1.8 m) in diameter.
+The spots are so thick toward the tip of the leaves that the entire surface is a brown-purple color.
+Flowers are creamy-white and appear on a thick reddish stalk that rises from the middle of the plant much like an Agave.
+The rosettes remain solitary until flowering, at which time several offsets will emerge from below the older rosette.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).